 BHSC is a Group Class Community (GCC), a partnership between homechool parents and classroom teachers.
 The Texas Homeschool Coalition identifies a GCC as a support program that serves as “a separate ‘executor’ of the parent’s educational goals.”
 The parent remains the primary educator of each student in their family while outsourcing some classes a la carte through BHSC, much like families outsource music or sports instruction.

 BHSC is a non-profit ministry serving homeschool families.
 Some classes are tuition-free, while others are offered at tuition rates lower than for-profit rates.
-All fees go directly to covering expenses for fair teacher compensation, rent, insurance, supplies, and other necessary items.
+All fees go directly to covering expenses for fair teacher compensation, facilities lease, insurance, supplies, and other necessary items.
 The Directors of the BHSC Board do not earn any salaries or other income in their roles as directors; they perform their board duties in a volunteer capacity without remuneration (but may receive fair compensation for any classroom teaching they may perform).